Paris Flamme de la Liberte monument to Princess Diana

-The Flamme de la Liberte, which basically translates to Liberty Flame, is just one of the many monuments in Paris, but it has became most well known as a stele or commemorative monument as a tribute to Princess Diana after her death in the car accident in Paris.
+The Paris Flamme de la Liberte monument, which basically translates to Liberty Flame, is just one of the many Paris monuments, but it has became most well known as a stele or commemorative monument as a tribute to Princess Diana after her death in the car accident in Paris.

-The Flamme de la Liberte is an exact full size replica of the flame of Bartholdi’s Statue of Liberty that is in place at the harbour entrance to the city of New York in America, and this replica is made out of gilded copper and sits on a grey and black marble plinth on the very bridge were Princess Diana‘s car accident happened.
+Now, the Paris Flamme de la Liberte monument is an exact full size replica of the flame of Bartholdi’s Statue of Liberty that is in place at the harbour entrance to the city of New York in America, and this replica is made out of gilded copper and sits on a grey and black marble plinth on the very bridge were Princess Diana‘s car accident happened.

-And this particular monument in Paris was given to the French by the Daily International Herald Tribune in 1987, when they were celebrating their centenary of producing an English newspaper in Paris.
+And this particular Paris monument was given to the French by the Daily International Herald Tribune in 1987, when they were celebrating their centenary of producing an English newspaper in Paris.

 Flamme de la Liberte on Pont d’Alma